uggggg/gpt_paper_assistant_ori/README.md

 2. Copy `config/paper_topics.template.txt` to `config/paper_topics.txt` and fill it out with the types of papers you want to follow
 3. Copy `config/authors.template.txt` to `config/authors.txt` and list the authors you actually want to follow.
 The numbers behind the author are important.
 They are semantic scholar author IDs which you can find by looking up the authors on semantic scholar and taking the numbers at the end of the URL.
 4. Set your desired ArXiv categories in `config/config.ini`.
-5. Set your openai key (`OAI_KEY`) as ``a [github secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+5. Set your openai key(deepseek key) (`OAI_KEY`) as ``a [github secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
-6. In your repo settings, set github page build sources to be [github actions](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow)
+6. If you folk the programme, you need to copy my workflow in actions to your programme and run the two actions.
+In your repo settings, set github page build sources to be [github actions](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow)

 At this point your bot should run daily and publish a static website.
 You can test this by running the github action workflow manually.